arvimal/Python-Back-to-basics/README.md

 ### 2.7.
 Function locals, Scopes, and Name lookups

-_Refer more on Scopes and related stuff at [Python3 Programming FAQs](https://docs.python.org/3/faq/programming.html#why-am-i-getting-an-unboundlocalerror-when-the-variable-has-a-value)_

 As said earlier, there are different scopes, depending on where the call is made.
 Inner and Outer scopes.

 * Example 1 (Outer scope):